Judyzc/TCD_networks/README.md

 To test accross multiple machines, edit ```env_variables.py``` and appropriately change ```LUNAR_IP```, ```EARTH_IP```.

-The lunar instance runs a P2P data trade discovery, as well as a P2P data trade receiver, asn will simulate trading with itself.
+The lunar instance runs a P2P data trade discovery, as well as a P2P data trade receiver, and will simulate trading with itself.
 You can also run an instance of ```lunar_friend.py``` (which is a P2P trade receiver) in a 3rd terminal and change ```LUNAR_IP_RANGE``` (if running on separate machine) to allow that node to be discovered and traded with.

 To test channel simulation properties, you can change the parameters of delays/errors by editing ```MOON_TO_EARTH_LATENCY```, ```LATENCY_JITTER_FACTOR```, ```PACKET_LOSS_PROBABILITY```, ```PACKET_LOSS_FACTOR```, ```BER``` in ```env_variables.py```.